 The importance of bioinformatics in the fields of agricultural and life sciences has significantly increased.
-As a concrete methodology, bioinformatics has become indispensable in addressing today's critical social issues of food, the environment, and life, and as a means of integrating fragmented disciplines, and because of this education in both the fundamental and applied aspects of the discipline is called for.
+Serving as a vital methodology, bioinformatics plays an indispensable role in addressing today's critical social issues of food, the environment, and life.
+Moreover, it serves as a means of integrating diverse disciplines.
+Hence, there is a pressing need for education encompassing both the fundamental and applied aspects of this discipline.
 Our program provides hands-on education in bioinformatics and conducts cutting-edge research in agricultural and life sciences related to bioinformatics.
-Over the past 19 years, more than 7,800 people have taken courses and earned credits in this program.
-Through our educational and research activities, we aim to form a social collaboration and international base for agricultural bioinformatics.
+Over the past 20 years, more than 8,300 individuals have participated in courses and earned credits through our program.
+Through our educational and research endeavors, we strive to establish a platform for social collaboration and international cooperation in agricultural bioinformatics.